joshcirre/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between `.forEach` & `.map` is that `.forEach` doesn't return a new array.
+The `.map` function creates a new array separate from the original array.

 2. What is the difference between a function and a method?

+The difference between a function and a method is that a function is independent and does not rely on an object to be called.
+A method is a function directly tied to an object.
+This method "function" can not be called upon outside of the object.
+It has to live with the object from which the method comes from.

 3. What is closure?

+Closure is the space in which nested functions have access to their outer function's variables.
+This is because nested scopes have access to their outer scopes that they are nested in.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Object Binding:
+   "This" will return the window or global object whenever "this" is used in the global scope.

+1. Implicit Binding
+   You can bind "this" to an object when "this" within the given object.
+It has to be directly binded.

+1. New Binding
+   Using constructor functions, "this" is binded to the function so that every specific instance of that constructor and itss props has its own "this" scope.

+1. Explicit Binding
+   We can explicitly bind "this" using the `.call` and `.apply` keywords.

-5. Why do we need super() in an extended class?
+1. Why do we need super() in an extended class?

+We need to call `super()` whenever we are extending a class because it tells the extended class to use the parent's constructor properties and have access to them in the child's extension of the parent class.
+This is the easier way instead of having to use the `Object.create()` keyword when trying to access a parent's props.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [X] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [X] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [X] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [X] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [X] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [X] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [x] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [] TL then will count the HW as done by merging the branch back into master.

 ## Minimum Viable Product